PrasadNayak2000/invoice-management-a/README.md

 # Invoice Management

-Here’s a brief documentation for each of the API methods you provided:

-### The application consists below-mentioned features
+### The application consists below-mentioned functionalities

 * 1.Create Invoice:
     * This API method allows a client to create a new invoice.